rhorom/ciff_impact_portal/README.md

     - `midContent`: information to show on the right side of the Detail Info panel.
     - `longContent`: more extended information to show below the evaluation-specific map.

-    Beside these constants, some fields like `Regions` and `Publisher results` are specifically defined in `./src/PanelInfo.jsx`.
+    Beside these constants, some fields like `Regions` and `Published results` are specifically defined in `./src/PanelInfo.jsx`.